orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2023.1.3.md

 ## New feature

-You can now export form data from the Summary page in Excel format, with a simple new butto
+You can now export form data from the Summary page in Excel format, with a simple new button:

 ![Form data and Excel export button on the Summary page](/form-runner/images/summary-excel-export.png)